egison/typed-egison/README.md

 (define-ADT "Name of type" <"Name of type constructor" "type1" "type2" ...> <"Name of type constructor" ...>)
 ```

-The name of type and names of type constructors must start from captal case.
+The name of type and names of type constructors must start from a capital case.
 For example, `PairII` is defined using following code.
 ```
 (define-ADT PairII <Pair Integer Integer>)
 ```
 After you execute above command, data constructor `Pair` and pattern constructor `pair` will be defined.
-Names of pattern constructors are same with data constructors but pattern constructors are begin with small cases.
+Names of pattern constructors are same with data constructors but pattern constructors are begun with small cases.
 ```
 > (print-type-of Pair)
 Pair :: (Fun (Tuple Integer Integer) PairII
 > (print-type-of pair)
 pair :: (Fun (Tuple (Pattern Integer) (Pattern Integer)) (Pattern PairII))
 ```
-Please be carefull.
-Pattern constructor is defined ***automatically***.
+Please be careful.
+Pattern constructor has defined ***automatically***.
-When you define ADT, you must be carefull not to conflict names.
+When you define ADT, you must be careful not to conflict names.
 You can use `print-type-of` to check whether a name is used or not.
 ```
 > (print-type-of unusedname)